veepionyc/veepionyc.github.io/_posts/ios/2018-01-24-documentation.md

     - (nonnull instancetype)initWithImage:(nonnull UIImage*)image
                                    url:(nullable NSURL*)imageURL;

-    /*
-    If VPKImage is initialised with null veepId or imageURL it will behave as a standard UIImage /*
+If `VPKImage` is initialised with null veepId or imageURL it will behave as a standard UIImage

 #### VPKPreview : UIImage